Licchavis of Nepal

-The Licchavis of Nepal (लिच्छवि, also Lichchhavi, Lichavi) ruled over a kingdom in the Kathmandu Valley of Nepal from approximately 450 to 750 CE.
-The Licchavi clan originated from a branch of the Licchavis of Vaishali who ruled in the territory of modern-day Bihar and who later conquered the Kathmandu Valley.
+The Licchavis of Nepal (लिच्छवि, also Lichchhavi, Lichavi) ruled over a kingdom in the Kathmandu Valley of Nepal from approximately 400 to 879 CE.
+The Licchavi clan originated from a branch of the Licchavis of Vaishali, who ruled in the territory of modern-day Bihar and who later conquered the Kathmandu Valley.
 The Licchavis were ruled by a maharaja, aided by a prime minister and other royal officials, but in practice local communities were controlled by caste councils.

 The ruling period of this dynasty was called the Golden Period of Nepal.
 A table of the evolution of certain Gupta characters used in Licchavi inscriptions prepared by Gautamavajra Vajrācārya can be found online.

 Records

 It is believed that a branch of the Licchavi clan, having lost their political fortune and military power in Vaishali (Bihar), came to Kathmandu and intermarried with the family of the ruling Queen, Mandeva Shree Vogini of the Nagvanshi clan, thus beginning their rule in Nepal.
-Source.
 They also battled with local militias in Chyasal to gain control of Nepal.

 The earliest known physical record of the kingdom is an inscription of Mānadeva, which dates from 464.
 It mentions three preceding rulers, suggesting that the Licchavi dynasty began in the late 4th century.

 Government

 The Licchavis were ruled by a Maharaja ("great king"), who was aided by a prime minister, in charge of the military and of other ministers.
-Nobles known as samanta influenced the court whilst simultaneously managing their own landholdings and militia.
+Nobles, known as samanta influenced the court whilst simultaneously managing their own landholdings and militia.
 At one point, between approximately 605 and 641, a prime minister called Amshuverma assumed the throne.

 The population provided land taxes and conscript labour (vishti) to support the government.
 Most local administration was performed by village heads or leading families.
 Many kings ruled but the popular ones were Manadeva, Amshuverma etc.